AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    8. Memory Interfacing
    9. Rotary Encoder and LCD interfacing
 ## 12. Exercise
-   1. Write a program for moving leds bidirectionally (back 7 forth)
+   1. Write a program for moving leds bidirectionally (Back & Forth)
    2. Write a program for moving digits unidirectionally using 8 7-segment display module
    3. Write a program reading 4 ADC inputs.
 Use multiple channel ADC
    4. Write a program that for blinking 60 second counter and reading ADC input